larswww/hyf-assignment-test-setup/test-runner/README.md

 ## Exercises and Unit Tests

-Simple _Node_-based exercises, consisting of a single JavaScript file, should include a `module.exports` object at the bottom of the file that exports a function to be tested.
+Simple _Node_-based exercises, consisting of a single JavaScript file, should include a `export default` object at the bottom of the file that exports a function to be tested.
 For example:

 ```js
 function doubleEvenNumbers(numbers) {